 The 6 litre crystal decanter was hand-crafted by experts at Lalique, with 40 of them destroyed due to perceived imperfections.
 The final version was made by 17 craftsmen over a period of more than 50 hours.

 What was inside the bottle played rather a large part too.
 The resident whisky master at The Macallan’s Scotland distillery spent two years finding the finest seven casks, from over 200,000 choices, to be blended in order to create ‘M’.

 The seven rare casks selected ranged from 25 to 75 years in age.
-The whisky was matured in the same unique method, with sherry seasoned oak casks, that provide The Macallan’s unique allure.
+The scotch whisky was matured in the same unique method, with sherry seasoned oak casks, that provide The Macallan’s unique allure.